idgarad/Launchbox2es-de/README.md

 - **Interactive Mode**: Step through platforms and games with y/n/a/q options
 - **Fuzzy Matching**: Find platforms and games by partial name
 - **Symlink or Copy**: Choose to create symlinks (saves space) or copy files (portable)
+- **Smart Metadata Export**: Automatically checks and exports missing metadata even for games that already exist
 - **Dry-run Mode**: Preview what would be exported without creating files
 - **Verbose Logging**: Detailed logging for troubleshooting
 - **Format Defaults**: Each frontend has its own default installation path